thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Software Development Concepts
 * **Preload, Render, Precache, Lazy Loading (PRPL) Pattern**: a web performance architecture strategy that improves application loading speed
 * **Asynchronous JavaScript and XML (AJAX):** a web dev technique that allows web pages to send/receive data from servers asynchronously

+## Configuration
+* **.editorconfig:** helps maintain consistent coding styles/settings across different editors and IDEs for a code repository
+* **.env:** stores environment variables away from the source code such as API keys, database credentials, and app settings

 ## Frontend
 * **Codepen:** a social media platform for building, testing, and sharing front-end web projects